A Modified MWPM Decoding Algorithm for Quantum Surface Codes Over Depolarizing Channels: Basics of Surface Codes

 \subsection{Structure of Surface Codes}

-In this paper, we will use a way similar to \cite{dual lattice} to describe a surface code.
+In this paper, we describe a surface code in a similar way as \cite{dual lattice} does.
 A surface code is defined on a square lattice and every edge on this lattice is associated with a qubit.
 There are two types of stabilizer generators: plaquette stabilizer generators and vertex stabilizer generators.
 Every plaquette is associated with a plaquette stabilizer generator.
-A plaquette stabilizer generator consists of a tensor product of Pauli $Z$ operators acting on the qubits which lie on the plaqeutte's boundary, as illustrated in Fig. \subref*{Stabilizer:sub1}.
+A plaquette stabilizer generator consists of a tensor product of Pauli $Z$ operators acting on the qubits that lie on the plaqeutte's boundary, as illustrated in Fig. \subref*{Stabilizer:sub1}.
 For every vertex, there is a vertex stabilizer generator which consists of a tensor product of Pauli $X$ operators acting on the qubits adjacent to the vertex, as shown in Fig. \subref*{Stabilizer:sub2}.

 There are two main types of surface codes, one is built on a lattice with mixed boundaries \cite{boundary}, and the other is built on a lattice with holes (or defects) \cite{hole}.
-As shown in Fig. \subref*{Mixed Boundary}, surface codes with mixed boundaries are constructed on a lattice surrounded by two pairs of different boundaries.
-And as shown in Fig. \subref*{A single-cut qubit}, surface codes with a hole are constructed on a lattice where a plaquette stabilizer generators in the middle of the lattice are removed.
+Surface codes with mixed boundaries are constructed on a lattice surrounded by two pairs of different boundaries, as shown in Fig. \subref*{Mixed Boundary}.
+Surface codes with a hole are constructed on a lattice where a plaquette stabilizer generator in the middle of the lattice is removed, as shown in Fig. \subref*{A single-cut qubit}.
 Note that the size of a hole is not necessarily $1\times 1$.
-In Fig. \ref{Surface code}, the original lattice is called the primal lattice, and the lattice depicted in dashed line is called the dual lattice \cite{dual lattice}.
+In Fig. \ref{Surface code}, the original lattices are called the primal lattices, and the lattices depicted in dashed lines are called the dual lattices \cite{dual lattice}.